SMC certificate expiration on July 04, 2022, update your SMC !

 When a deployment or an SNS CLI script is running, you cannot launch another deployment but preparing another deployment in the Firewalls selection tab is possible.

 - During or after the deployment, you can click on the status bar of a firewall to display a summary of the deployment on this firewall.
 For more information regarding the deployment, use the command clogs in the command line interface.

-- See the deployment summary at the bottom of the panel, showing successes, errors and the deployments postponed.
+- See the deployment summary at the bottom of the panel, showing successful operations, warnings, errors and postponed deployments.

-- You can also filter the list of firewalls by selecting a status in the drop down list at the top of the list.
+- You can also filter the list of firewalls by selecting a deployment result in the drop down list at the top of the list.